toladata/TolaTables/README.md

 To sort data data add onto the url sort=<column_name> for ascending or sort=-<column_name> for descending

-# new column management system
-Tolatables is no longer using the model where each data entry has to contain all of the columns.
-This gave problems with datasets using lots of columns In order to migrate over run the collect_silo_columns command.
-This will update mysql database with correct column names

 # updating to 0.9.2
 0.9.2 changes the way data is stored in mongodb to increase efficiency and reduce storage space.
 To accomodate these changes it is necessary to run the collect_silo_columns command otherwise no